ThunderFly-aerospace/docs/avionics/TFUNIPAYLOAD01/index.md

 * Logged automatically by the autopilot (if configured correctly)
 * Forwarded to the Ground Control Station (GCS) with software such as QGroundControl or [TF-ATMON](/instruments/TF-ATMON)

 The [TF-ATMON system](/instruments/TF-ATMON) is designed to receive and process such sensor data in the form of MAVLink Tunnel messages.
-That enabling the TF-ATMON system to visualize and geolocate the sensor measurements in time and space.
+This enables the TF-ATMON system to visualize and geolocate the sensor measurements in time and space.
 This allows users to quickly gain insight into the measured environment without requiring any sensor-specific firmware changes in PX4 or ArduPilot.

 ### Advantages of the MAVLink Tunnel Approach